 This document is regularly reviewed for revision by Office for Accreditation staff.
 Substantive changes to process, policy or procedure are approved by COA and will be communicated through notifications on the Office for Accreditation web pages, in the Prism newsletter, and via email to program representatives.
 Updates that are editorial in nature will not be reported.

 This fourth edition is effective immediately, with exceptions noted in individual sections.
-See the June 2015 release notes for AP3, fourth edition (pdf), the May 2017 update notes for AP3, fourth edition (pdf); the November 2017 update notes for AP3, fourth edition (pdf); the April 13, 2018, update notes for AP3, fourth edition (pdf); and the April 27, 2018, update notes for AP3, fourth edition (pdf).
+See the June 2015 release notes for AP3, fourth edition (pdf); the May 2017 update notes for AP3, fourth edition (pdf); the November 2017 update notes for AP3, fourth edition (pdf); the April 13, 2018, update notes for AP3, fourth edition (pdf); and the April 27, 2018, update notes for AP3, fourth edition (pdf).

 Each section below has its own table of contents with links to individual subsections in PDF format.
 The left navigation on this page also has links to the various sections and subsections.
 Also available is a PDF of the complete AP3, fourth edition.

 Questions about the accreditation process as administered by the American Library Association’s Committee on Accreditation should be directed to email@example.com.

 The role of accreditation, accreditation terms, Committee on Accreditation, Office for Accreditation, confidentiality and conflicts of interest, accreditation status categories and procedures, types of reviews, and program reporting requirements.